Machine Embroidery Stabilizer Guide + FREE Printable Chart

 waffle weave of no-show PolyMesh stabilizer from the back

-A special type of cut-away stabilizer, no-show mesh stabilizer (also called PolyMesh) is a soft and strong stabilizer with its signature waffle imprint.
+A special type of cut-away stabilizer, no-show mesh stabilizer (also called PolyMesh) is a soft and strong stabilizer with a signature waffle imprint.
 When you’re done with your project, you cut it away also.

 It doesn’t stretch, it doesn’t shrink, and it’s also permanent.
-To provide even more support, you can use two layers placed perpendicularly to each other or add an extra layer of tear-away stabilizer underneath the hoop.
+To provide even more support, you can use two layers placed perpendicularly to each other or add an extra layer of tearaway stabilizer underneath the hoop.

 3. Wash-Away Stabilizers